duolicious/duolicious-backend/backend/README.md

 Prefer Docker?
 You already started everything with `docker compose up -d`.

 Prefer running the services from source (hot reload)?
 See the "Local development" section in [DEVELOPER.md](DEVELOPER.md).

-## Contributing

-Want to help strangers on the internet find love?
-There's three ways you can contribute!

-1. Tell your friends about Duolicious and share on social media!
-This is the best way to make it grow.
-2. Raise a pull request.
-Developer instructions can be found at [DEVELOPER.md](DEVELOPER.md).
-3. Read our [CONTRIBUTING guide](CONTRIBUTING.md) for coding standards, how to run tests, and what makes a great PR.